lyon-fnal/devenv/README.md

 The differences that Mac and XCode introduce are difficult to manage and many experiments have stopped making Mac builds.
 Despite these problems, Mac laptops remain powerful machines and the MacOS environment is advantageous in many other areas.
 Therefore, mitigating the problems with Linux style development is motivated.

 This package contains a configuration for `docker` containers along with instructions for integrating with the Mac that make for an effective and efficient development platform for Linux style development of physics code.
-Instructions for using CLion for C++ development in this environment are given in the documentation for running CLion within the [linux container](clion-linux.md) or from the [Mac host](clion-mac.md).
+Instructions for using [CLion](https://www.jetbrains.com/clion/) for C++ development in this environment are given in the documentation for running CLion within the [linux container](clion-linux.md) or from the [Mac host](clion-mac.md).

 Note that the containers and techniques here may also work on Windows.
 You will have to adapt these instructions for that platform.

+## Why Docker containers?

+There are three ways to do Linux style development on the Mac

+1. Not do it (resistance is futile) - that is conform to the Mac development style.
+As discussed above, this solution is becoming too difficult and costly to maintain.
+The vast majority of scientific code development is targeted at Linux.
+The more the Mac diverges, the more difficult it is to maintain a pure Mac development environment.
+1. Run a Linux virtual machine with [Virtual Box](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com).
+A Virtual Box Linux VM is a heavyweight virtualization solution that is complicated to set up and maintain. `vagrant` makes configuration and management easier though not simple.
+Virtual Box VMs are also difficult to distribute.
+One advantage here is that many Mac IDEs that support remote development do so with `ssh`, which is the preferred way to interact with a VM.
+1. Run a Linux Docker Container.
+[Docker](https://www.docker.com) containers are lightweight virtualization solutions, relatively easy to set up and configure and are portable to other systems that run Docker or [Singularity](https://sylabs.io).
+A disadvantage is that running `ssh` in the container is not the "docker way", therefore integration with remote development capable IDEs is more difficult, but not impossible.

+Another aspect is performance.
+Many of the solutions have overhead that makes builds or development slow.
+The instructions here aim for the most performant system possible with docker.

+## Assunmptions

+Currently, it is assumed that you are working in Scientific Linux 6 (this is the OS that Muon g-2 and NOvA use) and you are accessing executables and libraries with the [CernVM Filesytem (CVMFS)](https://cernvm.cern.ch/portal/filesystem).
+CVMFS is an extremely efficient and flexible system for delivering up to date dependencies to your development environment.
+By caching only the files you actually use, your experiment's dependencies will have the smallest footprint on your system possible.
+CVMFS allows one docker image to be useful for many development projects.

 ## Details